bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 <!-- type: tab-end -->

-## Tax Provider API
+## Taxes Quotes

-In the examples below, a provider must support tax properties for alcohol and fuel products for merchants to specify product compositions for tax calculations.
+BigCommerce sends product tax properties when we request tax calculations from a provider.
+In the example below, the provider must support the tax property code `alcohol-percentage` for BigCommerce to specify the alcohol compositions for the tax calculation.

+BigCommerce also sends product tax properties when we request tax quotes commits and tax quote adjustments from a provider.

 ## Resources